soumiknafiulferdous/Eye-Direction-Detection-From-Image/README.md

 2. Mark the pupil in the image.
 3. It can detect the center of the pupil.
 4. Eye gazing detection of the following directions: a.
 Left b.
 Right c.
 Straight
+5. It can also give alert if there is no face in the image.

+## Screenshots